Blue Beetle (Jaime Reyes): DC Rebirth

 In the 2016 relaunch of the DC Universe, DC Rebirth, Jaime is working with Ted Kord to study the beetle attached to Jaime's back and remove it.
 Once again, the beetle's origin is retconned, as revealed by Doctor Fate, who tells Kord that the beetle is not alien, but magical, similar to the original continuity pre-Infinite Crisis.

 Graduation Day

-In the Blue Beetle: Graduation Day miniseries, Jamie is still continuing his superhero duties as Blue Beetle while also finally graduating from high school.
+In the Blue Beetle: Graduation Day miniseries, Jaime is still continuing his superhero duties as Blue Beetle while also finally graduating from high school.
 During the ceremony, he gets a transmission from the scarab indicating that the Reach are planning something.
-Afterwards, following a party to celebrate Jaime graduating, Superman and Jaime share a heart to heart about Jamie's uncertainty for his future and what he wants for himself.
-Superman then informs Jaime that, until they get a better understanding of the Reach broadcast, Jamie is "grounded" from being Blue Beetle and should spend time with his family.
+After Jaime's graduation party, Superman and Jaime share a heart to heart about Jaime's uncertainty for his future and what he wants for himself.
+Superman then informs Jaime that, until they get a better understanding of the Reach broadcast, Jaime is "grounded" from being Blue Beetle and should spend time with his family.
 Jaime then find out from his parents that, because he is not attending college, he will be heading to Palmera City to work at the family diner for the summer.
 Then, Paco shows everyone a video of a mysterious Yellow Beetle arriving in Sensuntepeque.